MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/ServiceSet/ServiceSet.md

 ### Credential

 Specify the credential for an account to run the services as.
-The account must have access to each service's executable in order to start that service.
+The account must have access to each service's executable to start that service.
 The resource automatically grants this account the "Log on as a Service" right.

 Don't specify this property with the **BuiltInAccount** property.